 In December 2007, the FASB issued new accounting guidance on non-controlling interests in consolidated financial statements.
 The guidance clarifies that a non-controlling or minority interest in a subsidiary is considered an ownership interest and, accordingly, requires all entities to report such interests in subsidiaries as equity in the consolidated financial statements.
 We adopted this guidance on October 1, 2009.
 The adoption of this guidance had an immaterial effect on our consolidated financial statements.
 On October 1, 2009, we adopted the authoritative guidance on fair value measurement for nonfinancial assets and liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
 Adoption of the new guidance did not impact our consolidated financial statements.

 On October 1, 2009, we adopted new accounting guidance for measuring liabilities at fair value.
 This guidance clarifies that the quoted price for an identical liability is a Level 1 measurement when no adjustments to the quoted price are necessary.
 If quoted prices for identical liabilities are not available, the guidance provides valuation techniques to be used in determining the fair value of the liability.
-The adoption of this standard did not impact our consolidated financial statements during the three and six months ended March 31, 2010.
+The adoption of this standard did not impact our consolidated financial statements during the three and nine months ended June 30, 2010.

 In May 2008, the FASB issued new guidance on the accounting for convertible instruments that may be settled in cash upon conversion.
 The guidance requires that proceeds from the issuance of convertible debt instruments be allocated between debt (at a discount) and an equity component.
 The debt discount is amortized over the period the convertible debt is expected to be outstanding as additional non-cash interest expense.
 We adopted this guidance on October 1, 2009.
 The guidance changed the accounting treatment for our Senior Convertible Notes, which were issued in August 2003; however, the only retrospective adjustment to our financial statements is a reclassification between equity accounts.
-The guidance does not require retrospective adoption if the instruments were not outstanding during any of the periods presented in the annual financial statements for the period of adoption, or if restatement would only lead to a reclassification between its opening equity accounts for periods presented in the annual financial statements.
+The guidance does not require retrospective adoption if the instruments were not outstanding during any of the periods presented in the annual financial statements.
 As a result, the adoption of this guidance did not impact our consolidated financial statements.